 Overview and Schedule

-- Yale Inpatient Wards: 2-3 blocks.
-Residents work with a team that includes an attending, residents and students.
-They take primary responsibility for the care of patients on the inpatient ward and the Neuro-ICU.
-Supervision is by a PGY-4 resident and an attending.
+Yale General Junior: 1-2 blocks.
+Residents work with a team that includes an attending, residents and medical students.
+They take primary responsibility for the care of non-vascular/general neurology patients on the inpatient Ward.
+Supervision is by a PGY-4 resident and attending.

-- VAMC Rotation: 1 block.
-Residents work with a team of attendings, residents and students, and care for neurology patients on the neurology ward, and in the ICUs.
-Residents also have an average of 4 outpatient subspecialty clinics per week, such as epilepsy, stroke, movement disorder, multiple sclerosis and neuromuscular.
+VA Junior: 2 blocks.
+Residents work with a team of attendings, residents and students, and care for neurology patients on the neurology service.
+Residents also participate in subspecialty clinics, such as epilepsy, stroke, movement disorders, multiple sclerosis, sleep medicine and neuromuscular.
 In addition, residents help provide consults on inpatients for other services and in the ER.
-Supervision is by a PGY-4 resident and attending physician.
+Supervision is by a VA senior resident (PGY-3 or PGY-4) and attending.

-- Emergency Neurology: 1 block.
-Residents are stationed full-time in the Yale Department of Emergency Medicine.
-They function as neurological consultants on all patients with neurological disorders presenting to the Yale Emergency Department.
+Emergency Neurology: 1 block.
+Residents are stationed in the Yale Department of Emergency Medicine.
+They function as neurological consultants on all neurologic cases presenting to the Yale Emergency Department.
 Supervision is by a PGY-4 resident and attending physician.

 Overview and Schedule

 The second year of neurology training is directed toward focused training in key areas of neurology.
-Three months of pediatric neurology are required during all adult neurology residency programs, providing in-depth exposure to this population of patient.
-A three month block of elective time allows the residents to tailor their training with either specialized clinical or research rotations.
+Three months of pediatric neurology are required during all adult neurology residency programs, providing in-depth exposure to this population.
+A three month block of elective time allows residents to tailor their training with either specialized clinical or research rotations.
 Many residents divide time between neuropathology and neuroradiology, or pursue basic science or clinical research projects.

-- Pediatric Neurology: 1-2 blocks.
+Pediatric Neurology: 1 block.
 Residents are supervised by Pediatric Neurology faculty, and provide consultations for patients on the Pediatrics ward, Newborn Special Care Unit, Pediatric ICU and Pediatric Emergency Room.
-Residents also attend ½ day clinics an average of 5 times per week
+Residents also attend ½ day clinics an average of 3 times per week

-- Epilepsy: 1 block.
+Neurophysiology: ½ - 1 block.
 Same rotation as during the PGY-2 year.

-- Neuromuscular Medicine: 1 block.
-Same rotation as during the PGY-2 year.
+VA Junior: 1 block.
+Same rotation as in the PGY-2 year.

-- Elective: 3 blocks.
+Elective: 3 blocks.
 Residents are provided mentoring by the Program Director, Chairman, and other faculty members to select 3 months of electives in each of their last two years.
 Residents are encouraged to obtain intensive exposure to neuropathology, neuroradiology, neuroanatomy, neurophysiology, or other fields related to neurology.
-Many residents spend time pursuing a clinical or basic science research project in collaboration with a faculty member in Neurology or other department at Yale University, and many of these projects culminate in presentations at national meetings.
+Many residents spend time pursuing a clinical or basic science research project in collaboration with a faculty member in Neurology or other departments at Yale University, and many of these projects culminate in presentations at national meetings and publication in peer-reviewed journals.
 In some cases, PGY-3 electives may be taken off-campus.

-- Second Consult: 1 block.
-Same rotation as during PGY-3 year.
+Subspecialty Clinic Rotation: ½ - 1 block.
+Same rotation as during PGY-2 year.

-- Continuity Clinics: PGY-3 residents continue to attend continuity clinic at the VA and Yale an average of 1 time per week.
+Continuity Clinics: PGY-3 residents continue to attend continuity clinic an average of ½ day per week.

 Overview and Schedule

 The PGY-4 year of neurology residency training is one of advanced clinical responsibility and in-depth study in elective areas of interest.
 Each resident rotates through the Consult Service at Yale-New Haven Hospital.
-During this year, the resident also spends time directing the inpatient Neurology Services at Yale and the West Haven VA Medical Center as Senior Ward Resident.
-This training in a supervisory role provides a useful transition to clinical practice, fellowship, or academic neuroscience.
+During this year, the resident also spends time directing the General and Stroke inpatient Neurology Services at Yale and the West Haven VA Medical Center as Senior Ward Resident.
+This provides a useful transition to clinical practice, fellowship, or academic neuroscience.
 Three blocks during the year are available for electives.

-- Yale Inpatient Ward: 2-3 blocks.
-The senior ward resident leads a team of junior residents and students who care for neurology patients on the neurology ward and in the Neuro ICU.
-This leadership position is closely supervised by attending physicians, but the senior resident plays an active role in management of patients.
-The Yale Inpatient Ward block is split into 2 week sections alternating with the Yale Inpatient Consult Service block.
+Yale General Inpatient Senior: 3 half-blocks.
+The general inpatient senior resident leads a team of junior residents and medical students who care for non-vascular/general neurology patients on the neurology ward.
+This leadership position is closely supervised by an attending physician, but the senior resident plays an active role in management of patients.
+The senior resident also supervises the ED resident and nightfloat residents.

-- Elective: 3 blocks.
-Electives during the PGY-4 year are the same as those during the PGY-3 year, except that they may be taken off campus, since PGY-4 residents on elective do not take call.
+Elective: 3 blocks.
+Electives during the PGY-4 year are the same as those during the PGY-3 year, except PGY-4 residents on elective do not take call.

-- Continuity Clinics: PGY-4 residents continue to attend their continuity clinics at the VA.
+Continuity Clinics: PGY-4 residents continue to attend their continuity clinics an average of ½ day per week.